TerriaJS/terriajs/doc/customizing/client-side-config.md

 `"disableSplitter"`         | True to disable the use of the splitter control.
 `"tabbedCatalog"`           | True to create a separate explorer panel tab for each top-level catalog group to list its items in.
 `"interceptBrowserPrint"`   | True (the default) to intercept the browser's print feature and use a custom one accessible through the Share panel.
 `"useCesiumIonTerrain"`     | True to use Cesium World Terrain from Cesium ion.
-False to use STK World Terrain.
-Currently the default is false, but this will change to true prior to 1 September 2018 when STK World Terrain is deprecated.
+False to use terrain from the URL specified with the `"cesiumTerrainUrl"` property.
+If this property is false and `"cesiumTerrainUrl"` is not specified, the 3D view will use a smooth ellipsoid instead of a terrain surface.
+Defaults to true.
 `"cesiumIonAccessToken"`    | The access token to use with Cesium ion.
+If `"useCesiumIonTerrain"` is true and this property is not specified, the Cesium default Ion key will be used.
+It is a violation of the Ion terms of use to use the default key in a deployed application.
+`"cesiumTerrainUrl"`        | The URL to use for Cesium terrain in the 3D model.
+This property is ignored if `"useCesiumIonTerrain"` is set to true.

 ## Advanced options